junxit/us-congress-bills-114/bill.md

 # H.R.
 4743

-> To authorize the Secretary of Homeland Security to establish a National Cybersecurity Preparedness Consortium, and for other purposes.
+> To authorize the Secretary of Homeland Security to work with cybersecurity consortia for training, and for other purposes.

 ## § 1.
 Short title